utshomax/postman-docs/src/pages/docs/writing-scripts/test-scripts.md

 ## Using Postbot to write tests

 Not sure how to write an test script for your request?
 Ask Postbot!
-You can use artificial intelligence to write your test scripts.
-You can ask Postbot a simple text question, and it will generate a test to solve your question.
-You can use Postbot to add a new set of tests, visualize responses, save a field from a response, fix your existing tests, and more.
+Tell Postbot what you want to do using plain language, and Postman uses artificial intelligence to generate test scripts for you.
+Use Postbot to add a new set of tests, visualize responses, save a field from a response, fix your existing tests, and more.

 To write a test with Postbot, do the following: